dhanushkakp/sinhala-music-notations/README.md

 # sinhala-music-notations

-Sri Lanka's First Open Source web UI for create music chords by Sinhala notations.This will helps for music lovers, music teachers etc.
+Sri Lanka's first open source website for creating chords from Sinhala notations.
+This is helpful for music lovers, music teachers and more.